-Above all, rework your content in a way that will make people want to listen to you to learn more.
+Above all, rework your content and blog posts in a way that will make people want to listen to you to learn more.
 Be funny.
 Be clever.
 Be interesting.
 There are plenty of cooking podcasts, but how many podcasts show you how to create amazing 4-course dinners using only 7 ingredients?

 If you think you have the foundation for a regular podcasting show, take the time to record a series – but don’t publish it yet.
 Can you keep the momentum going after the first week or the second?
 How about the sixth or seventh week?
 Some of the most interesting shows run out of steam after the fourth or fifth week, because the podcast owner failed to plan ahead.

 Take the time to formulate a podcast plan with just as much attention as you would a really good blog post.
 Planning ahead also gives you a bit of a buffer for times when your creative muse is “out to lunch.”

 Now that you have several ideas and content repurposing tips to turn to when it comes to your blog posts, it’s time to make a workable plan of action.
 Take the time to decide which content or which blog post works well on different platforms and for which type of learner.
 Then, take to the airwaves, the blogosphere or the digital canvas, make your points and spread the word with your content marketing plan of action.

 Not every piece of content will be worth repurposing in every possible way.
 But, for those that do, you may very well reach a whole new audience that can’t wait to see what you’ll come up with next.